Samsung/tizen-fundamental-classes/SRINTizenFramework/doc/pages/async/Overview.md

 @section tfc-async-handle Using Task Handle

 tfc_async returns a task handle which can be used to refer the running task.
-The task handle type is pointer to TFC::Core::Async::AsyncTask or TFC::Async::Task as template trait equivalence.
+The task handle type is pointer to TFC::Async<TReturnValue>::Task.
 Task handle is used to identify asynchronous type and will remain valid as long as the thread is running.

 Task handle can be used to perform blocking tfc_await or non-blocking tfc_try_await.
 Those operation can only be performed if tfc_async is called without completion handler.
 Task handle can also useful